On That Big Lake

 We all dove in the water, and started swimming to shore,

-I coughed and spit out water, saw I was still 50 yards out, and felt I might not make it.
+I coughed and spit out water, saw I was still 50 yards out,

-Still I kept trying to keep my head above water, I felt so tired & hopeless, but then saw my brothers from shore cheering me on, don’t you know,
+Still I kept trying to keep my head above water,